gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 document.addEventListener("DOMContentLoaded", function() {
 log_out_timer_two(`class Timer {
   constructor(el, duration) {
-    this.element = el
+    // The timer's attached to a button this.element = el
-    this.duration = duration
+    // it has a duration that's set when initiated this.duration = duration
-    this.end = null
+    // and it will have an end when running this.end = null
   }

   tick () {
-    const remaining = this.end - Date.now()
+    // decide and report how much time is left const remaining = this.end - Date.now()
     console.log(\`\${remaining / 1000}s remaining...\`)

-    if (remaining > 0) {
+    // and then schedule the next tick or finish up if (remaining > 0) {
       setTimeout(this.tick.bind(this), 1000)
     } else {